GuillermoHazebrouck/gnav/README.md

 The development of the graphic application is the main focus of this project.
 The software that is required in the external hardware (SoftRF, Stratux, etc.) is not developed here.
 G-NAV is almost entirely written in Ada and it is powered by OpenGL(ES) and either GLFW or SDL.
 It can run on any Linux system, including the Raspberry Pi OS (on models 3 and 4).
 If you are using Raspberry Pi, make sure to use a recent version of the OS.
+An interface for Java (JNI) is provided with the intention of creating an Android application, although this part of the project is not done yet.

 ## Hardware
 For the hardware you will need: